litunny/chsharp-100-days-coding-practise/009/ReadMe.md

-# Day 007 - Microsoft C# Tuple<T>
+# Day 007 - Microsoft C# Tuple

-  ### What is C# Tuple<T>?
+  ### What is C# Tuple?
   A tuple is a data structure that has a specific number and sequence of elements.
 The .NET Framework directly supports tuples with one to seven elements.
-In addition, you can create tuples of eight or more elements by nesting tuple objects in the Rest property of a
+In addition, you can create tuples of eight or more elements by nesting tuple objects in the Rest property of a Tuple<T1,T2,T3,T4,T5,T6,T7,TRest> object.

   ### Tuple<T, T, T> Example
   ```c#